fictitious/solid-devtools-multirepo/README.md

 https://user-images.githubusercontent.com/189742/155890283-f4d01a2e-8e9b-4338-a3f8-79c0edcaaaec.mp4

-Afther the first full build which builds all dependencies including solid-js, the updated devtools version can be built by
+After the first full build which builds all dependencies including solid-js, the updated devtools version can be built by
 ```bash
 ./node_modules/.bin/yarn build-solid-devtools
 ```